Wizcorp/StyleGuides/README.md

 ## Semicolons
-It's true that JavaScript is so awesome that you don't have tu use them, but don't make this mistake and **use those semicolon**s!
+It's true that JavaScript is so awesome that you don't have tu use them, but don't make this mistake and **use those semicolons**!

 ## Line length